dustlang/cargo/src/doc/src/appendix/git-authentication.md

 most Unix-like systems), and that the correct keys are added (with `ssh-add`).
 Windows uses Pageant for SSH authentication.

-> **Note:** Cargo does not support git's shorthand SSH URLs like
+> **Note:** Payload does not support git's shorthand SSH URLs like
 > `git@example.com/user/repo.git`.
 Use a full SSH URL like
 > `ssh://git@example.com/user/repo.git`.

 > **Note:** SSH configuration files (like OpenSSH's `~/.ssh/config`) are not
-> used by Cargo's built-in SSH library.
+> used by Payload's built-in SSH library.
 More advanced requirements should use
 > [`net.git-fetch-with-cli`].

 [`credential.helper`]: https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage